CNuge/alfie/README.md

 ## Note: This is a work in progress.
 It is functional, but documentation and tests are still being added

 Alfie is an alignment-free, kingdom level taxonomic classifier for DNA barcode.
-Alfie classifies sequens using a neural network which takes k-mer frequencies (default k = 4) as inputs and makes kingdom level classification predictions.
+Alfie classifies sequencess using a neural network which takes k-mer frequencies (default k = 4) as inputs and makes kingdom level classification predictions.
 At present, the program contains trained models for classification of cytochrome c oxidase I (COI) barcode sequences to the taxonomic level: kingdom.
 The program is effective at classifying sequences >200 base pairs in length, and no alignment information is needed.

 Alfie can be deployed from the command line for rapid file-to-file classification of sequences.
-This is an effective means of separating contanimant sequences in a DNA metabarcoding or environmental DNA dataset from sequences of interest.
+This is an effective means of separating contaminant sequences in a DNA metabarcoding or environmental DNA dataset from sequences of interest.

 For increased control, Alfie can also be deployed as a module from within Python.
 The alfie module contains functions that can aid a used in the training and application of a custom alignment-free classifier, which allows the program to be applied to different DNA barcodes (or genes) or on different taxonomic levels. (*documentation and examples for this coming soon*)

 ## Installation

 Alfie in a python3 program that depends on the python packages: `numpy`(version >= 1.18.1) and `tensorflow`(version>=2.0.0).
-If you do not have these installed, it is reccomended that you install python and the required packages via [anaconda](https://www.anaconda.com/distribution/).
+If you do not have these installed, it is recommended that you install python and the required packages via [anaconda](https://www.anaconda.com/distribution/).

 To install alfie, download and unzip this repository.
 From the terminal, enter the downloaded repository and then run the following command:
 ```